Baqend/guide/src/index.md

 ```html
 <script src="//baqend.global.ssl.fastly.net/js-sdk/latest/baqend.min.js"></script>
 ```
 For additional setup information visit our [GitHub page](https://github.com/Baqend/js-sdk/blob/master/README.md).

 <div class="tip"><strong>Tip:</strong>
 If you use our <a href="/starters">Starter Kits</a> the Baqend SDK is already included and you can skip this setup.</div>

+<div class="note"><strong>Note:</strong>
+It is a good idea to use the latest SDK version from <code>//baqend.global.ssl.fastly.net/js-sdk/latest/baqend.min.js</code> in development to always be up-to-date.
+In production, however, you should use the last exact version you tested with.
+Be aware that otherwise minor changes in a newly released version may break parts of your production application.</div>

 The Baqend SDK is written and tested for Chrome 24+, Firefox 18+, Internet Explorer 9+, Safari 7+, Node 4+, IOS 7+, Android 4+ and PhantomJS 1.9+